sagemath/sagewiki_to_gh-2022-10-10/days6/talks.md

 1400-1500 Clement Pernet: Fast Exact Linear Algebra (LinBox)

-1500-1600 David Loeffler and/or Kevin Buzzard: Computing Automorphic Forms for Unitary Groups using SAGE
+1500-1600 David Loeffler and/or Kevin Buzzard: Computing Automorphic Forms for Unitary Groups using Sage

 1600-1630 Coffee and Tea Break